Imposta posizione attuale

 Jack's Wife Freda is a small family-owned restaurant which is a melting pot of different cuisines.
 The food is quite reasonably priced, tasty, delicious and has a nice homey feel to it.
 Every morsel will delight your taste buds for example Freda’s fried fish balls, the sandwiches with a tweak, horse cured bacon and the list goes on.
 Be it breakfast, lunch or dinner, you sure will not be disappointed with Jack's Wife Freda.
 You will always be welcomed by their wonderful staff and tantalizing food.

-Balthazar is a recreation of a typical French brasserie: bold, loud and exciting.
+Balthazar is a fabulous recreation of a typical French brasserie: bold, loud, and exciting.
 The space is dominated by red leather banquettes with retro mirrors, giving it a spacious look.
 The restaurant is a venture by Keith McNally, who also owns Pastis in the Meatpacking District.
-It offers breakfast, brunch, lunch and dinner menus as well as special inventories for desserts, wines and after hours.
+It offers breakfast, brunch, lunch, and dinner menus as well as special inventories for desserts, wines, and after-hours.
 You will find items such as grilled lamb T-Bones, duck confit, and crisp Berkshire pork belly.
 The Sunday Brunch is particularly popular.
-For groups exceeding 12, special prix fixe menus are available.

 The menu at Jane's is filled with familiar American dishes and the kitchen only uses locally sourced ingredients from around New York state.
 Most of the dishes add a contemporary flair to this familiarity: like roasted organic chicken in foccacia with Merlot-mustard spread or the Montauk fluke dressed up with bright tomatoes and sauteed shrimp.
 The wine list accompanies all dishes quite well and the grapes are chosen by season, rather than region.
 The seasonal fruit Martinis such as the infused Bartlett pear served in the summer and cider in the winter make anytime a great time to visit.